Wildst/dnd/dm/Hybrid DnD/README.md

 They sleep, and go to the windmill, not much to see on the top floor.
 They go and visit the butchery and go inside.

+### Session 11: 28/02/2022
+The butcher gets beaten up, then he decides to talk in order to save his life, but he still gets killed.

+They go and patrol in the city of the dead for the 4th night in a row.

+**Hammer25**
+They sleep and go look for Cuttle's Meat Pies.
+Right when they find it, they get surprised by a couple bugbears, that don't seem to be that big of a problem.